vVv-Keys/keys-custom-idps/README.md

 ```
 # Botnet Detection System

-## This started out a simple detection system has grown into a nuice little real-time-IDPS involving some complexityu and uniqueness.
+## This started out a simple detection system has grown into a pretty ROBUST concept.
-## Overview

 This Python script provides a sophisticated botnet detection system that leverages signature-based detection, machine learning algorithms, behavioral analysis, and traffic profiling to identify potential botnet activity in real-time.
 It also includes advanced alerting capabilities and integration with IP reputation services and SIEM for enhanced threat detection and centralized monitoring.

 ## Features